Ballard, Harrie Benjamin

 Ballard’s Maitland advertising appears in April 1883, announcing that he is now in Maitland and will shortly visit Morpeth, photographing homesteads if you give him an early call.
 [2]

-After spending time in Maitland in April 1883, Ballard continues photographing subjects in the local region:
+After spending time in Maitland, Ballard continues photographing subjects in the local region:

 References in the Maitland Mercury indicate that Ballard was in Singleton from December 1885, although he continued some travelling work, being in Muswellbrook in March 1888, intending to visit towns further north.
 [8]